NeoGeographyToolkit/StereoPipeline/docs/examples.rst

      mapproject dem.tif for.tif for.tsai for.map.tif
      mapproject dem.tif aft.tif aft.tsai aft.map.tif

-and then overlay the mapprojected image on top of the DEM in ``stereo_gui``.
-If it appears that the image was not projected correctly, likely the order of image corners was incorrect.
-At this stage it is not unusual that the mapprojected images are shifted from where they should be, that will be corrected later.
+and then overlay the mapprojected images on top of the DEM in ``stereo_gui``.
+If it appears that the images were not projected correctly, or there are gross alignment errors, likely the order of image corners was incorrect.
+At this stage it is not unusual that the mapprojected images are somewhat shifted from where they should be, that will be corrected later.

 This exercise can be done with the small versions of the images and cameras, and also before and after bundle adjustment.